HappyStinson/lume-blog/posts/2020-12-31-year-end-review-2020.md

 - My only cycling this year was when I rode a CityCycle 7 km from Teneriffe ferry to Dutton Park at 2 AM (another long story)
 - Picked up a habit of Monday intermittent fasting again in January.
 Was fairly consistent with it over the year but allowed me some days to eat

-[The Running Experience](https://www.youtube.com/channel/UCjGZ6D8hJFvLur5K_p9vKAA) on YouTube has helped me with follow along warm-ups and cooldowns, among other good things.
+[The Run Experience](https://www.youtube.com/channel/UCjGZ6D8hJFvLur5K_p9vKAA) on YouTube has helped me with follow along warm-ups and cooldowns, among other good things.

-Here is my [Garmin Connect profile](https://connect.garmin.com/modern/profile/cd029f9a-6fa0-49d3-88e3-9430a5c47991), if anyone wants to compare stats or just stalk me.
-That's fine too!

 ![Rasmus running in Brisbane City Botanic Gardens](/img/rasmus/sunrise-marathon-regular.webp)